 Appendix - Usage of the title "God" without the definite article in John's Gospel

 The Greek word theos (God) occurs approximately 83 times in the Gospel of John (The Englishman's Greek Concordance of the New Testament, Ninth Edition, Samuel Bagster and Sons (Limited), pp. 365 - 366).
 Of these 83 occurrences theos occurs with the Greek definite article 66 times, and without the article 17 times.
-If the assertion is true that the lack of the definite article means that the title theos signifies a lesser "god", as those who falsley translated John 1:1 believe, then these translators should have consistently applied this (false) principle of translation wherever the title theos occurs in John's Gospel.
-The following list of such occurrences without the article speaks for itself as to the utter fallacy of this belief.
-In this list I consistently represent the word theos without the definite article as "a lesser god", because this is their errant claim that the lack of the definite article indicates that Jesus is a lesser god and not the almighty God Jehovah, thus denying the deity of Christ.
-This is their purpose in rendering it "a god" in John 1:1 in their unreliable translation
+If the assertion is true that the lack of the definite article means that the title theos signifies a lesser "god", as those who falsely translated John 1:1 believe, then these translators should have consistently applied this (false) principle of translation wherever the title theos (without the definite article) occurs in John's Gospel.

 There was a man sent from a lesser god, his name John.
 (1:6)